zoff-kollektiv/cifar/data/people/9-elham-sharshar.md

 startOfSanctions: |
   21.03.2011
 ---
+Wife of Habib el Adley.
 Former journalist in State-owned Al-Ahram Daily newspaper in its Crime section.
 Owner and editor-in-chief of a weekly newspaper Al-Zaman [Source](https://dailynewsegypt.com/2016/06/01/wife-mubarak-era-interior-minister-al-adly-launches-newspaper/)